SophieSilver/S21BrickGame1/README.md

 Directory structure was altered a bit.
 The original assignment wanted to have the Makefile in the src directory.
 Here it was moved into the project root as I feel like that makes more sense.

-Parts of the code were reworked slightly.
-The interface between the library
+Parts of the code were reworked slightly, compared to the original submission.